Frequently Asked Questions

 Is there a full-time staff?

-A professional staff, including Coach Donald Megerle, who has been involved with the program for four years, and two physical therapists are onsite to support the team during training sessions and the actual race.
-Megerle, who was the 2007 recipient of the Tufts Athletics’ Distinguished Achievement Awards and has coached at Tufts for 37 years, dedicates endless hours to the team and each individual runner.
+A professional staff, including Coach Donald Megerle, who has been involved with the program since 2004, and two physical therapists are onsite to support the team during training sessions and the actual race.
+Megerle, who was the 2007 recipient of the Tufts Athletics’ Distinguished Achievement Awards and has coached at Tufts for 33 years, dedicates endless hours to the team and each individual runner.
 Runners can attend lectures provided by the coaching staff on nutrition and training, as well as lectures offered by John Hancock, the primary sponsor of the race.

 If I live outside of the Boston area is there still a way that I can benefit from the training advice given by your experts?